Hiring A Personal Injury Lawyer

 There are many cases or claims that personal injury lawyers take on, which do not pan out.
 This means the firm works tirelessly in hopes of achieving a good result for the client, and in the end, loses the case.
 The downside of course is that neither the injured client nor the law firm receives any compensation.

 That being said, we actually like the contingency fee for a few additional reasons.
 Often, during the course of the representation, the client will need to rely on the advice of the lawyer.
-It could be that the lawyer is advising the client that the offer received it the best offer we are going to receive.
+It could be that the lawyer is advising the client that the offer received is the best offer we are going to receive.
 It could also be that the lawyer feels the offer is low and a lawsuit should be filed.
 In any case, the client finds themselves at a crossroads—whether to accept the offer or not.
 Because the law firm is getting paid a percentage of whatever they recover for the injured client, we believe the client can trust their lawyer during these critical conversations.
 The decision is always the client’s in the end, but the lawyer is the trusted advisor.

 The Personal Injury Process